-- We consider that the indigenous seral forest is both significant under the criteria of Policy 23, and also has moderate ecological value. - In addition, we consider that other communities and habitats have ecological value, in particular, the winter flowering eucalyptus, some of which will be lost. - In addition, the two small streams, which despite having relatively limited habitat values, are some of the last remaining fragments of the original Waitangi Stream catchment.
-For this reason, we consider that they have moderate and high ecological value. - We consider that each of these four elements (the seral forest, winter flowering eucalyptus, and the two small streams) require avoidance, remedy or mitigation where effects occur.
+- The indigenous seral forest is both significant under the criteria of Policy 23, and also has moderate ecological value. - Other vegetation communities and habitats have ecological value, in particular, the winter flowering eucalyptus, some of which will be lost. - There are five species of bird with a national threat status which are present or likely to be present within the study area.
+All are recovering within the Wellington Ecological District.
+They are whitehead, bush falcon, NI kaka, pied shag, and red crowned parakeet. - The two small streams, which despite having relatively limited habitat values, are some of the last remaining fragments of the original Waitangi Stream catchment.
+For this reason, we consider that they have moderate and high ecological value.